What is income tax?

 SME profit exemption

-After deductions, you may deduct an additional 12.7% from your remaining profit.
-This is called the SME profit exemption.
+After deducting entrepreneurial deductions, you may exempt 12.7% of the remaining profit.
 This exemption applies even if you do not meet the hour criterion.
-For high incomes (above €76,817), a deduction limitation applies: entrepreneurial benefits then yield less.
+At higher incomes, the effect of entrepreneurial deductions does decrease.

-Small-scale investment deduction (KIA)
+Small-scale investment deduction

 Am I an entrepreneur for income tax purposes?